hriday-sehgal/decodewithhriday-blog/README.md

 Check out the live website at: **[Decode with Hriday](https://decodewithhriday.vercel.app/)**

 ## Copyright Disclaimer
+Copyright © 2025 Hriday Sehgal.
+All rights reserved.

-This project is proprietary and all rights are reserved. **No part of the codebase may be copied, modified, distributed, or reproduced in any form without explicit permission.**
+This project and its source code are the proprietary intellectual property of Hriday Sehgal.
+Unauthorized copying, modification, distribution, or reproduction in any form without explicit permission is strictly prohibited.

 ## Contact
 For inquiries or collaborations, reach out via: